Merzasphor/MWSE/docs/source/lua/type/tes3npcInstance.rst

     The actor's base disposition.

 `equipment`_ (`tes3iterator`_)
+    Read-only.
 The items currently equipped to the actor.

 `faction`_ (`tes3faction`_)
+    Read-only.
 Quick access to the base NPC's faction.

 `factionIndex`_ (`number`_)
     No description available.

 `fatigue`_ (`number`_)
+    Read-only.
 Quick access to the base NPC's fatigue.

 `health`_ (`number`_)
+    Read-only.
 Quick access to the base NPC's health.

 `id`_ (`string`_)
     The unique identifier for the object.

 `inventory`_ (`tes3iterator`_)
+    Read-only.
 The items currently carried by the actor.

 `isAttacked`_ (`boolean`_)
+    Read-only.
 If true, the actor's attacked flag is set.

 `isEssential`_ (`boolean`_)
+    Read-only.
 If true, the actor's essential flag is set.

 `isInstance`_ (`boolean`_)
     Always returns true.

 `isRespawn`_ (`boolean`_)
+    Read-only.
 If true, the actor's respawn flag is set.

 `level`_ (`number`_)
+    Read-only.
 Quick access to the base NPC's level.

 `magicka`_ (`number`_)
+    Read-only.
 Quick access to the base NPC's magicka.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.